Table of Contents (collapsible)

 Revegetation Use

 Sagebrush false dandelion is of interest as a revegetation species because it is fire tolerant, used by greater sage-grouse, and spreads from windblown seed (Sapsis 1990; Powell 1994; Wrobleski 1999; Rhodes et al. 2010).
 To date it has received limited use in wildland plantings.
-Evaluating its potential as a revegetation species necessitates examination of its potential for seed production in agricultural fields and identification of techniques for establishing it on wildland sites.
+Evaluating its potential as a revegetation species necessitates examination of its seed production in agricultural fields and identification of techniques for establishing it on wildland sites.

 The seeds of sagebrush false dandelion are not removed from the fruit (cypsela or false achene) during the cleaning process.
 Consequently, the term “seed” as used by collectors, growers, and users refers to the fruits and that convention is applied in the following sections.